CobayaSampler/cobaya/docs/sampler_mcmc.rst

 Two different sampling schemes are available to take additional advantage from a speed
 hierarchy:

-- **Dragging the fast parameters:** implies a number of intermediate steps when jumping between fast+slow combinations, such that the jump in the fast parameters is optimised with respect to the jump in the slow parameters to explore any possible degeneracy betwen them.
+- **Dragging the fast parameters:** implies a number of intermediate steps when jumping between fast+slow combinations, such that the jump in the fast parameters is optimised with respect to the jump in the slow parameters to explore any possible degeneracy between them.
 If enabled (``drag: True``), tries to spend the same amount of time doing dragging steps as it takes to compute a jump in the slow direction (make sure your likelihoods ``speed``'s are accurate; see below).

 - **Oversampling the fast parameters:** consists simply of taking a larger proportion of steps in the faster directions, useful when exploring their conditional distributions is cheap.
-If enabled (``oversampe: True``), it tries to spend the same amount of time in each block.
+If enabled (``oversample: True``), it tries to spend the same amount of time in each block.

 In general, the *dragging* method is the recommended one, since oversampling can potentially produce too many samples.
 For a thorough description of both methods, see
 `A. Lewis, "Efficient sampling of fast and slow cosmological parameters" (arXiv:1304.4473) <https://arxiv.org/abs/1304.4473>`_.